How does an online course work at UNE Online?

 What does it look like to take an online course?

-Using a typical public health course as an example, this post discusses the ‘who, what, where, when, & how’ of taking a class online at the University of New England.
+Using a typical public health course as an example, this post discusses the “who, what, where, when, and how” of taking a class online at the University of New England.
 We’ll take a look at how this sample online public health course is structured, what’s expected of you, what resources are available to you, and more.

 1. Course outline: the syllabus

 The majority of online public health courses are eight weeks long and broken out into eight modules.
 There are a couple of courses that have the modules broken out by content, but most courses divide out the course by week.
-During orientation you’ll get a course syllabus which is your roadmap for what to expect, and when for your particular course.
+During orientation you’ll get a course syllabus which is your roadmap for what to expect (and when to expect it) for your particular course.

 2. Absorbing the content